-As is common practice, Sagicor paid fees to each of S&P, Fitch, A.M.
-Best and CariCRIS for their rating services and reasonably expects that such payments will continue to be made for rating services in the future.
+As is common practice, Sagicor paid fees to each of Standard & Poors ("S&P"), Fitch, AM Best and CariCRIS for their rating services and reasonably expects that such payments will continue to be made for rating services in the future.
 No additional payment was made to the above-noted credit rating agencies for other services provided to Sagicor during the last two years.
 The following table lists the ratings attributed to SFCL.

-Rating Agency Type of evaluation Rating S&P Issuer Credit Rating BB+ (Stable) (1) Fitch Issuer Credit Rating BB (Stable) (Long term issuer default rating) (2) A.M.
-Best Issuer Credit Rating bbb- (Stable)(3) CariCRIS Issue Rating CariAA (local and foreign currency), jmAAA (national scale) (Stable) (4)
+Rating Agency Type of evaluation Rating S&P Issuer Credit Rating BB+ (Positive) (1) Fitch Issuer Credit Rating BB (Rating Watch Positive) (Long term issuer default rating) (2) AM Best Issuer Credit Rating bbb- (Under Review with Developing Implications) (3) CariCRIS Issue Rating CariAA (regional scale), jmAAA (national scale) (Stable) (4)